Izenda7Series/docs/dev/howto_webformskit.rst

    Web Forms Template

 The default template of a webforms application will be created.
-You will use this template to implement Izenda fullly integrated into the application.
+You will use this template to implement Izenda fully integrated into the application.

 Copying Izenda Resources and References
 ===========================================